gbdkjs/gbdkjs-site/content/docs/installation.md

 This will create a `node_modules/gbdkjs` folder in your current path containing the GBDK Javasript implementation, the Emscripten bindings and a shell HTML file.

-If you've used Emscripten before this might be enough for you to get started but assuming you haven't we suggest you now download an [example project](/docs/getting-started) to get started.
+If you've used Emscripten before this might be all you need but assuming you haven't we suggest you now download an [example project](/docs/getting-started) to get started.